 All you can eat crab, prime rib, or lobster tail sound good?
 You will find options like this all over the city.
 These restaurants used to charge as little as $5, but most are now more expensive.
 Regardless, you can still get a TON of amazing food at many of the properties.

-There are a few super cheap options off of Freemont Street, but my favorite is the buffet at the Aria – I feel like I gain 15 pounds in one sitting.
+There are a few super cheap options off of Fremont Street, but my favorite is the buffet at the Aria – I feel like I gain 15 pounds in one sitting.

-Hiking (Valley of fire, Redrock Canyon, Gold Strike, etc)
+8. Hiking in Vegas (Valley of fire, Redrock Canyon, Gold Strike, etc)

 Many people don’t realize that Vegas is completely surrounded by world class hiking.
 I get that hiking doesn’t go with the vibe that many people want on their Vegas vacation, but escaping the hype of the Strip is a great way to catch your breath.